-- Face Coverings: You must wear either a KN95/N95 mask or two approved masks that cover your nose and mouth in all public areas of the courthouse (including hallways, public counters, elevators, and courtrooms).
-You must also wear either a KN95/N95 mask or double masks in all shared space/common areas where more than one person is assigned to work unless you are fully vaccinated, you work in the courthouse, and a supervisor has given you permission to remove your mask in a particular non-public space and you are in that space.
-In all other circumstances, you must wear either a KN95/N95 mask or double masks, unless a specific exception has been requested and approved by the Clerk. - Social Distancing: You must adhere to safe social distancing rules by standing or sitting at least six feet away from other individuals.
+- Face Coverings: You must wear a mask that covers your nose and mouth in all public areas of the courthouse (including hallways, public counters, elevators and courtrooms), unless you are fully vaccinated, you are participating in a judicial proceeding, a judicial officer or member of their staff has given you permission to remove your mask in a particular space, and you are in that space.
+You must also wear a mask in all shared space/common areas where more than one person is assigned to work unless you are fully vaccinated, you work in the courthouse, and a supervisor has given you permission to remove your mask in a particular non-public space and you are in that space.
+In all other circumstances, you must wear a mask, unless a specific exception has been requested and approved by the Clerk prior to your entry to the courthouse. - Social Distancing: You must adhere to safe social distancing rules, by standing or sitting at least six feet away from other individuals.
 You must abide by markings on floors and benches indicating where you may stand or sit.
 If you are standing in line, you must keep six feet away from the person in front of you and behind you, unless you are taking care of a small child or assisting someone with special needs.
 Elevator capacity will be limited as posted.
-All elevator occupants must wear either a KN95/N95 mask or double masks.
-The only exception to the distancing rule is if you are fully vaccinated, you work in the courthouse, a supervisor has given you permission to refrain from social distancing in a particular non-public space and you are in that space.
+You must wear a mask that covers your nose and mouth inside elevators.
+The only exceptions to the distancing rule are if you are fully vaccinated and:

+(i) you work in the courthouse, a supervisor has given you permission to refrain from social distancing in a particular non-public space and you are in that space, or (ii) you are participating in a judicial proceeding and a judicial officer or member of their staff has given you permission to remove your mask in a particular space and you are in that space.